JitengMu/Learning-from-Synthetic-Animals/README.md

 ## Demo

-1. Download the [checkpoint](https://www.cs.jhu.edu/~qiuwch/animal/) with script `bash get_checkpoint.sh` and the structure looks like:
+1. Download the [checkpoint](https://huggingface.co/datasets/JitengMu/CVPR2020_Learning_from_Synthetic_Animals_release/tree/main) and the structure looks like:

 ```
 checkpoint